tmeijn/dotfiles/NOTES.md

 TODO: add error handling for ansible not installed
 TODO: ensure scripts are idempotent
 TODO: Split aqua config into logical yamls
+TODO: see if we can manage gnome extensions some way

 consider implementing this: https://github.com/bitwarden/cli/issues/65#issuecomment-683385208